Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Introduction

-The principle techniques are an elaboration of the Schur complement approach to the operator \fr theorems found in \cite{MAD2004} and \cite{DW2005}.
-Though these methods are now well known, there are several new ideas appearing here when tackling a two variable factorization theorem.
-As usual, a trigonometric polynomial is associated with a Toeplitz operator.
-In the two variable setting, this becomes a Toeplitz operator of Toeplitz operators.
-Positive trigonometric polynomials then correspond to finite degree positive Toeplitz operators (that is, having only finitely many nonzero diagonals).
-These can be viewed as either being doubly infinite or singly infinite since the polynomials are over the $2$-torus, or even some mixture of these.
-In the singly infinite case, the multiplication operators corresponding to the variables are commuting isometries, while in the doubly infinite case they are commuting unitaries.
+The case where either $d_1$ or $d_2$ equals $0$ can be excluded as it is covered by the single variable \fr theorem.
+The principle techniques are a hybrid of Rosenblum's approach to the operator \fr theorems using the Lowdenslager criterion and an elaboration of the Schur complement approach found in \cite{MAD2004} and \cite{DW2005}.
+Though these methods are now well known, there are several new twists.
+As usual, a trigonometric polynomial is associated with a Toeplitz operator, though in the two variable setting, this becomes a Toeplitz operator of Toeplitz operators.
+Positive trigonometric polynomials correspond to finite degree positive Toeplitz operators (that is, having only finitely many nonzero diagonals).
+These can be viewed as either being ``bi-infinite'' in each variable (indexed from $-\infty$ to $+\infty$) or ``singly infinite''(indexed from $0$ to $+\infty$) , or even some mixture of these.
+In the singly infinite case, the multiplication operators identified to the variables are commuting isometries (in fact, unilateral shifts), while in the bi-infinite case they are commuting unitaries (bilateral shifts).
 The interplay between these turns out to be important here.

-By collecting entries of a selfadjoint finite degree Toeplitz operator into large enough blocks, one gets a tridiagonal Toeplitz operator.
-Calling the main diagonal entry $A$ and the off-diagonal entries $B$ and $B^*$, it was observed in~\cite{MAD2004} that this Toeplitz operator is positive if and only if there is a positive operator $M$ such that $ \geq 0$, and in this case the set of all such $M$ forms a norm closed compact, convex set $\mathcal M$.
-These play a similar role to the Schur complement supported on the $(1,1)$ entry of the Toeplitz operator, which happens to be the largest element of $\mathcal M$.
-The Schur complement gives rise to the outer factorization (unique up to multiplication by a unitary) of the positive Toeplitz matrix.
+Collecting entries of a selfadjoint finite degree Toeplitz operator into large enough blocks, one gets a tridiagonal Toeplitz operator.
+Calling the main diagonal entry $A$ and the off-diagonal entries $B$ and $B^*$, this Toeplitz operator is positive if and only if there is a positive operator $M$ such that $ \geq 0$, and in this case the set of all such $M$ forms a norm closed compact, convex set $\mathcal M$~\cite{MAD2004}.
+The elements of $\mathcal M$ play a similar role to the Schur complement supported on the $(1,1)$ entry of the Toeplitz operator, which happens to be the largest element of $\mathcal M$.
+The Schur complement gives rise to the outer factorization (unique up to multiplication by a diagonal unitary) of the positive Toeplitz matrix.
 The smallest element of $\mathcal M$ gives the ``co-outer'' factorization.
-Of particular interest will be those extremal polynomials for which the set is a singleton.
+Of particular interest will be those extremal polynomials for which $\mathcal M$ is a singleton.